 8. The Ecology of Reintroduction

-Reintroducing grizzly bears would affect other species in California.
-What are the potential ecological impacts of reintroducing grizzlies, and what might their return do to other species of interest—such as mountain lions, bighorn sheep, and feral pigs—in the Golden State?
-This project seeks to answer these and other questions through a review of the literature and modeling exercise.
-Its goal is help scientists and managers better understand the potential ecological repercussions of bringing back grizzlies, and develop testable hypothesis that could contribute to the management of these and other important wildlife species.
+Reintroducing grizzly bears would undoubtedly affect other species in California.
+What are the potential ecological impacts of reintroducing grizzlies, and how might their return affect other species of interest—such as mountain lions, bighorn sheep, and feral pigs—in the Golden State?
+This project seeks to answer these and other questions through a review of the vast literature on brown bear ecology.
+Our goal is help scientists and managers better understand the potential ecological repercussions of bringing back grizzlies, and develop testable hypothesis that could contribute to the management of these and other important wildlife species.

 Team members: Sean Denny, Ian McCullough, Leigh Work, Molly Moore, Peter S. Alagona, William Ripple, Scott Cooper, Thomas Newsome, Alexis Mychajliw